 With time the name El Rosario changed to Rosarito.
 As the result of the Mexico – US war and of the Guadalupe – Hidalgo treaty, the New Mexican border lay no more than 18 miles north of Tijuana, the pole of the development of the Rosarito region.
 That brought as a consequence de development of the Tia Juana Ranch, which over time will turn into the city of Tijuana.

 In 1995 Rosarito, a town dependent on Tijuana in a sociopolitical aspect, reached the level of municipality of the Mexican State of Baja California, with the name of Rosarito Beach.

 When Rosarito became a municipality, it reached an unheard-of development, to the point of being one of the fastest-growing cities in Mexico.

 The 20th Century Fox Studios created in Rosarito a series of studios for high-budget motion pictures taking advantage of the very low cost of production, ocean scenery, and accommodations that Rosarito provides.
 The current name of these studios is Xploration and is no longer the property of Fox.

 Titanic, one of the most successful movies in the 20th Century was filmed in part in Rosarito.
 Other important movies include Deep BlueSea, Pearl Harbor & The Far Side of the World

 FOOD & LODGING

 You can find any type of international food, even when is the Puerto Nuevo Lobster the native dish.
-This in honor of the fisherman locality by the same name in which you can taste fried lobster served with Mexican style rice and refried beans.
-All of this paired with Mexican flower tortillas made on site.
+This is in honor of the fisherman locality by the same name in which you can taste fried lobster served with Mexican-style rice and refried beans.
+All of this is paired with Mexican flower tortillas made on-site.